daos-stack/daos/src/client/dfs/README.md

         uid: user identifier
         gid: group identifier
         size: symlink size (0 for files/dirs)
-    A-key "x:xattr1"	// extended attribute name (if any) A-key "x:xattr2"	// extended attribute name (if any)
+        object HLC: internal timestamp used to track max epoch of a file A-key "x:xattr1"	// extended attribute name (if any) A-key "x:xattr2"	// extended attribute name (if any)
 ~~~~~~